 Pay as you go, black box and telematics insurance policies

-Telematics policies can be useful for over 70s drivers in that they assess your driving habits, rather than the date on your birth certificate.
+Telematics policies can be useful for over 70s drivers, in that they assess your specific driving habits, rather than the date on your birth certificate.

-However, there’s no guarantee this avenue will reward you with cheaper insurance.
+However, there’s no guarantee these car insurance types will reward you with cheaper insurance.

 If this leads to you being deemed a higher risk to insurers, you’re possibly better off with a more standardised policy.